I recently finished watching Bodies on Netflix and the concept of free will

 comes up a fair bit given that the show involves a predestination

 paradox.
-One of the characters voices the opinion that, in
+One of the characters voices the opinion that "free will is an

-his words, "free will is an illusion" because human choices are ultimately
+illusion" (his words) because human choices are ultimately the result of

-predetermined, and that means that the free will doesn't exist.
+that means that free will doesn't exist.

 The character in question is acting as a mouthpiece for the notion of